 Fees and cancellation

-Fees vary widely, depending on location, services offered and qualifications, and range from around $25 to $100 a day.
+Fees vary widely, depending on location, services offered and qualifications.
 If you've paid and have to cancel, you may be entitled to a full or partial refund, depending on the sitter and how much notice you give.

 If things go wrong

 By paying for the service through one of these agencies, you, the sitter and your pet are covered by one or more types of insurance, which may include public liability insurance, covering damage or injury caused by your pet to third parties, and professional indemnity insurance, covering accident or injury to your pet under certain circumstances.

 - injury caused by the pet to the host, host family or host pet

 - claims arising from the care of designated dangerous dogs, or guest pets that have previously attacked another animal or human requiring medical attention